-- 1. Air vent screw - 2.
-Fuel tank cap - 2.
+- 1. Air vent screw

+- 2. Fuel tank cap

+- 2. When using integral tank Open the fuel tank cap slowly.

 Loosen the tank cap until it contacts the tab lock and release internal pressure completely.
-After that, press down the tab lock and open the tank cap. - 3.
-Fill the fuel carefully not to over flow.
+After that, press down the tab lock and open the tank cap.
+3. When using integral tank

+Remove top cowl and fill the fuel not to over the full mark.